auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 <!-- .slide: -->

-The world is increasingly mobile.
+The world is becoming increasingly mobile.

 ---